S T U A R T L E T H E

 Just For A Couple Days

-Her voice was softer this time, almost sad, as my father lowered me into the ground.
+This time though, it almost sounded like she was sad.
+My father lowered me into the ground.
 I could barely make out her words through the dirt hitting the wooden slats: “It’s the only way you’re going to learn.”

 Mr. Giggles